scala-network/scala-v7/README.i18n.md

-Stellite daemon internationalization
+Torque daemon internationalization
 ==================================

-The Stellite command line tools can be translated in various languages.
-If you wish to contribute and need help/support, contact the [Stellite Localization Workgroup on Taiga](https://taiga.getstellite.org/project/erciccione-stellite-localization/) or come chat on `#stellite-translations` (Freenode/IRC, riot/matrix, MatterMost)
+The Torque command line tools can be translated in various languages.
+If you wish to contribute and need help/support, contact the [Torque Localization Workgroup on Taiga](https://taiga.gettorque.org/project/erciccione-torque-localization/) or come chat on `#torque-translations` (Freenode/IRC, riot/matrix, MatterMost)

-In order to use the same translation workflow as the [Stellite Core GUI](https://github.com/stellite-project/stellite-core), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [Torque Core GUI](https://github.com/torque-project/torque-core), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators